 7.3.1 Description of application vulnerability

+The ISO/IEC 10646:2020character set, which Python supports, includes characters that can effectively hide adjoining text.
+One such character sets text display direction left-to-right or right-to-left.
+If left-to-right is the current default direction and a right-to-left character (RLI) is used, subsequent text will visually replace the text preceding the RLI character.

+Python only permits the use of RLI in comments and strings.
+Nevertheless, malicious use can change string or comment into executable code, as shown below.

+'''Subtract funds from account then RLI ''' ; return '''LRI'''

+This line reads as

+'''Subtract funds from bank account and then return;’’’

+But executes as

+, and a right-to-left character appears change text direction in the middle of a line of code or comments, then any code will appear to have been overwritten by the human reader.

-There is an issue that was raised, that the 10646 character set includes characters that set the direction (L >R or R->L) may be able to be embedded in code.
+There is an issue that was raised, that the ISO/IEC 10646:2020 character set includes characters that set the direction (L >R or R->L) may be able to be embedded in code.
 A compiler won’t be fooled by the change, but it can be used to mask a variable name or to hide a line of code to look like a comment.
 If Python supports such characters we should write up.

 Example